kopsha/hopeless-programming/README.md

         return "{}Z".format(value.strftime("%Y-%m-%dT%H:%M:%S.%f")[:-3])
 ```

 _Rule of thumb_: Never trust an `if`, I hear they are highly criticized lately.
 Use `assert` instead.

+If read that assert carefully, you will see that he is aware of his doings, but
+simply did not land on the right [stackoverflow](https://stackoverflow.com/) post.

 ### Tell me you're an amateur, without ...

 This guy had no friends in the coding business.
-I say "no friends", but *no acqauintances*
+I say "no friends", but *no
-would be more precise; no one in his circle to talk about his misery...
+acqauintances* would be more precise; no one in his circle to talk about his
+misery...

-I share this sh\*tty piece with you untouched, because I want you to know this is for
+I share this sh\*tty piece with you untouched, because I want you to know this
-real and I am afraid his madness is contagious.
+is for real and I am afraid his madness is contagious.
 So *Ctrl-C + Ctrl-V*:

 ```python
 class DimensionCreatedOnDevice(BaseModel):